lilly-lizard/bort/notes.md

 # TODO

+- blend_state_alpha() has something to do with surface blend mode???
 - only create_info write vecs when len != 0 (see descriptor_layout.rs immutable samplers)
 - replace all `impl Iterator` with slices (will cause probs later with open source contributers)
 - properties from create_info_builder